pascool78/Multiplayer-games-in-Tkinter/README.md

 In the directory where you have downloaded the .deb.

 Linux and Mac:
+<br/> For Mac you need to install: https://brew.sh
 ```sh
 $ git clone https://github.com/pascool78/Super-simple-client-server-multiplayer-games-in-tkinter.git
 $ cd Super-simple-client-server-multiplayer-games-in-tkinter